xincici/cacheFn/README.md

 };
 var cacheFn1 = cacheFn(obj.fn1, obj);  //pass obj as the second argument
 //cacheFn1 is now a cached function
-//obj.fn1 will be executed with this point to obj
+//when you call cacheFn1(args1 [, args2...]), obj.fn1 will be executed with this point to obj
 ```